HomeSailing FunFAQGet StartedFrequenciesMapContactsLinks Schedule

 More Modifications for the V-32

 Here are modifications often done by V-32 skippers.
 New boat owners should not be intimidated by this list--the mods are not critical, not required, and may be done at your leisure.
 Many skippers complete these items over the winter when we can't sail, but still want to play with their boats.
 V-32 Class Rules are pretty specific about what you can and cannot modify, and these mods are considered legal.
+Many of these mods are shown on the Kit Builder's Help Page.

 (a) KEEL ATTACHMENT: There are two ways to attach the keel.